Aiven-Open/karapace/README.rst

 Karapace is compatible with Schema Registry 6.1.1 on API level.
 When a new version of SR is released, the goal is to support it in a reasonable time.
 Karapace supports all operations in the API.

-The goal is that even the error messages are the same as in Schema Registry, which cannot be always fully guaranteed.
+There are some caveats regarding the schema normalization, and the error messages being the same as in Schema Registry, which cannot be always fully guaranteed.

 Setup
 =====